McOgola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing pattern root
+Display pattern bin in a file